relationships-and-communication

 Power in the workplace is not solely about hierarchy; it encompasses influence, control, and the ability to affect outcomes.
 It can derive from various sources, including:

-- Formal Authority: Positions of power granted through organizational structure.
+- Formal Authority: Positions of power granted through organizational structure, such as a manager’s ability to assign tasks or approve budgets.

-- Expertise: Knowledge and skills that grant individuals influence over others.
+- Expertise: Knowledge and skills that grant individuals influence over others, often seen in senior engineers or subject matter experts.

-- Social Networks: Relationships and connections that can amplify an individual’s voice.
+- Social Networks: Relationships and connections that can amplify an individual’s voice, including cross-departmental alliances or mentorship ties.

-- Personal Attributes: Charisma and personality traits that inspire trust and loyalty.
+- Personal Attributes: Charisma, emotional stability, and communication style that inspire trust and loyalty.

 Psychological Theories on Power Dynamics